Manipuri dance: History

-The first reliably dated written texts describing the art of Manipuri dance are from the early 18th-century.
+The first reliably dated written texts describing the art of Manipuri dance are from the early 18th century.

 Medieval period

-Historical texts of Manipur have not survived into the modern era, and reliable records trace to early 18th century.
+Historical texts of Manipur have not survived into the modern era, and reliable records trace to the early 18th century.
 Theories about the antiquity of Manipuri Raas Leela dance rely on the oral tradition, archaeological discoveries and references about Manipur in Asian manuscripts whose date can be better established.

 The Meitei language text Bamon Khunthok, which literally means "Brahmin migration", states that Vaishnavism practices were adopted by the king of Manipur in the 15th century CE, arriving from Shan Kingdom of Pong.
 Further waves of Buddhists and Hindus arrived from Assam and Bengal, after mid 16th-century during Hindu-Muslim wars of Bengal Sultanate, and were welcomed in Manipur.
 In 1704, the Meitei King Pitambar Charairongba (Charairongba) adopted Vaishnavism, and declared it to be the state religion.
 In 1717, the Meitei King Gareeb Nawaz (Pamheiba) converted to Chaitanya style devotional Vaishnavism, which emphasized singing, dancing and religious performance arts centered around Hindu god Krishna.
 In 1734, devotional dance drama centered around Hindu god Rama expanded Manipuri dance tradition.

 A Manipuri dance musician playing pung cholom.
 The 19th century musician and Hindu Meitei king Chandra Kirti wrote sixty four drum dances.

 Meitei King Rajarshi Bhagyachandra (Ching-Thang Khomba) (r.
 1759–1798 CE) of Manipur State adopted Gaudiya Vaishnavism (Krishna oriented), documented and codified the Manipuri dance style, launching the golden era of its development and refinement.
 He composed three of the five types of Raas Leelas, the Maha Raas, the Basanta Raas and the Kunja Raas, performed at the Sri Sri Govindaji temple in Imphal during his reign and also the Achouba Bhangi Pareng dance.
 He designed an elaborate costume known as Kumil (the cylindrical long mini-mirror-embellished stiff skirt costume, that makes the dancer appear to be floating).
 The Govinda Sangeet Lila Vilasa, an important text detailing the fundamentals of the dance, is also attributed to him.
 Rajarshi Bhagyachandra is also credited with starting public performances of Raas Leela and Manipuri dances in Hindu temples.